calpoly-iandunn/csc473/lectures/13-normal-matrix.md

 $$ M((1, 0, 0) \times (0, 1, 0)) = M(0, 0, 1) = (0, 0, 1) $$

 This shows us that the result of a cross product transforms differently from a cross product.
-That's because that result is not a vector - it's a bi-vector.
+That's because that result is not a vector - it's a bivector.

 ## Derivation